Migrate from Courier to Knock

 Automations and Notification Templates

-In Courier, the content of your notifications is contained in Notification Templates and the orchestration and logic of sending your notifications is contained in Automations.
+In Courier, the content of your notifications is contained in templates built in your dashboard, and the orchestration and logic of sending your notifications is contained in Automations.

 Users and Profiles